wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * RTCA, Inc. = An association of U.S. governmental and industry aeronautical organizations dedicated to advancing aeronautics through consensus and recommendations
 * Runway XX = Runways are numbered after magnetic compass points, minus the 1’s column (where North is 0, and 360, degrees)
 * Rudder - A control surface used to achieve the yaw movement properly.
-* RVR - Runway Visual Range - the horizontal distance that pilots can read by seeing <a href="https://www.aeroclass.org/airport-runways/" target="_blank" rel="noreferrer noopener">surface markings</a> or runway lights when positioned on the centerline of a runway.
+* RVR - Runway Visual Range - the horizontal distance that pilots can read by seeing <a href="https://www.aeroclass.org/airport-runways/" target="_blank">surface markings</a> or runway lights when positioned on the centerline of a runway.
 * RVSM = Reduced Vertical Seperatation Minimum

 <h2 id="S">S</h2>